Faculty FAQs

 How will embedded outcomes be assessed?

-Programs of study identify where and how students will meet embedded outcomes, how student learning of these outcomes will be assessed, and what evidence will be gathered to support that assessment.
-For example, if a study abroad experience is used to meet the outcome of interpersonal skills and intercultural knowledge, students may be required to provide the link to their electronic blog in which they completed a series of reflective writing assignments that demonstrates their achievement of the outcome.
+Programs of study identify where and how students will have the opportunity to meet embedded outcomes, how student achievement of these outcomes will be assessed, and what evidence will be gathered to support that assessment.
+For example, if a study abroad experience is used to meet the outcome of interpersonal skills and intercultural knowledge, students may be required to provide the link to their blog in which they completed a series of reflective writing assignments that demonstrates their achievement of the outcome.

 To whom will information about the core be reported?